Smári McCarthy: Public speaking and activism

 McCarthy has spoken at numerous conferences such as Oekonux, FSCONS, Internet at Liberty and SHARE as well as having lectured at various universities and summer schools.
 Common themes include direct or electronic democracy, press freedoms, a critique of industrialization as a centralizing force and the culture of the Internet.
 More recently he has spoken about privacy in the context of state surveillance.

+McCarthy was a member of WikiLeaks.
+According to Julian Assange: The Unauthorised Autobiography, McCarthy gave British-American journalist Heather Brooke copies of US diplomatic cable leak.
+After seeing the reaction of other WikiLeaks members when they learned this, McCarthy remotely accessed Brooke's computer and wiped the files.
+According to McCarthy, Brooke had given him permission to access her system, but not delete the file.
+McCarthy explained his actions to Brooke saying, "I've been put under a lot of very serious pressure and I'm afraid for my security."
+According to Wired in 2011, the events could put WikiLeaks in legal jeopardy.

 In 2012, WikiLeaks has alleged that McCarthy was approached by agents of the FBI in Washington, D.C.
 In 2013, it was reported that in October 2011 Google was served with a search warrant for the content of McCarthy's emails over his work with WikiLeaks.

 McCarthy has made appearances in We Steal Secrets: The Story of WikiLeaks, SVT's documentary Wikirebels and VPRO's de Wikileaks Code as well as numerous television interviews.

 McCarthy is a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations and the creation of a more accountable international political system.
 He is also a signatory of the Campaign for Nuclear Disarmament's Parliamentary Pledge.